Your area Not set — showing everywhere

 Addressed

-Requested a variance to place a 10x16 foot storage shed 50 feet from the street instead of the required 100 feet at 91 Christian Hill Road.
-He noted that his historic home is already situated very close to the road and that the shed would be screened by the house.
+As the owner of 91 Christian Hill Road, he requested a variance to place a 10x16 storage shed 50 feet from the street instead of the required 100 feet.
+He explained that his historic home is already situated very close to the road, making the standard setback impractical.
 Key concern

-Relief from the 100-foot scenic road setback to allow for practical placement of a storage shed.
+Request for relief from the 100-foot scenic road setback for a storage shed.

 Board response